somechild/suaver/README.md

-> We may make native Android and iOs apps in the future :)

-This was created for the [Tech retreat](http://techretreat.ca/) hackathon at the University of Waterloo.
+This was created at the [Tech retreat](http://techretreat.ca/) hackathon.